Practice Area Courses

 No. Tuition will be due on a quarterly basis.
 For each quarter, the tuition will be approximately $1,250.
 Tuition is due prior to the first day of classes.

-To enroll in the UW’s family law courses for Winter Quarter 2014, you must:
+To enroll in the family law courses for academic calendar year 2014-2015, you must:

 Please mail or deliver your waiver application or enrollment form to:

 Limited License Legal Technician BoardWashington State Bar Association1325 4th Ave, Ste 600Seattle, WA 98101-2539

 Enrollment forms will be not be made available until after announcements regarding when the courses will be offered for academic calendar year 2014-2015.
 Learn more about how to enroll in the courses.

 No. The family law courses must be taken in sequence beginning with Family Law I.

 Yes.
 Additional practice areas for LLLTs will be approved by the Supreme Court within the next year or two.
 Once an additional practice area is approved, new practice area courses will be developed.
 Continue to check the LLLT Board webpage for the most current information.

 *Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington State Supreme Court, or the bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, bylaws and policies.

 Final Deadline to Apply for a WaiverApplication for waiver due in WSBA office December 31, 2016Expiration Date of Approved WaiversApproved waivers will expire December 31, 2018